exasol/terraform-aws-exasol-test-setup/README.md

 * Use random generated passwords
 * Create a VPC, Subnet, and Security Group
 * Generate an SSH key for public key authentication
-* Write the credentials and keys on local disc
+* Write the credentials and keys on local disk

 By that, this module allows you to quickly create an Exasol cluster for testing.